ropensci/elastic/README.md

 You're fine running ES locally on your machine, but be careful just throwing up ES on a server with a public IP address - make sure to think about security.

-* [Shield](https://www.elastic.co/products/shield) - This is a paid product provided by Elastic - so probably only applicable to enterprise users
+* Elastic has paid products - but probably only applicable to enterprise users
-* DIY security - there are a variety of techniques for securing your Elasticsearch.
+* DIY security - there are a variety of techniques for securing your Elasticsearch installation.
 A number of resources are collected in a [blog post](http://recology.info/2015/02/secure-elasticsearch/) - tools include putting your ES behind something like Nginx, putting basic auth on top of it, using https, etc.

 ## Installation